polard8/de/core/README.md

-# core - Display server and runtime libraries.
+# core - Display servers and runtime libraries.

 ```
+  * ds00/ - The main display server.
+  * dsx/  - Testing a new display server.
   * libs/ - The runtime libraries.
             Here You find all the libraries used by the ring 3 processes.
-  * server/ - The display server.
 ```